-A small number of new waiting restrictions were introduced within the Borough during 2011/12 together with the regular programme for the maintenance of existing lines and signs.
+A small number of new waiting restrictions were introduced within the Borough during 2014/15 together with the regular programme for the maintenance of existing lines and signs.

 The Council has made commitments in its Capital Programme to refurbish a number of its car parks over the next few years.
-High Street , Hemel Hempstead, St Johns Well Lane, Berkhamsted and Water Lane, Berkhamsted car parks have been refurbished. £120,000 has been allocated for car park improvements in 2012/13 which has been allocated to the refurbishment of Frogmore Street (East) and Church Yard car parks, Tring.
+High Street and Moor End car parks in Hemel Hempstead, St Johns Well Lane, and Water Lane car parks in Berkhamsted and Frogmore Street (East), Church Yard and The Forge car parks in Tring have been refurbished to date.
+This programme will continue in 2015/16.